| When should I send a COBRA General Notice?The COBRA General Notice

 from the group plan and must be made within 45 days from the day

+they notify the employer of their continuation decision.
 If the employer does NOT meet the 44 day notification period,

 qualifiers will be allowed a 120 day election period and to pay